andre-ye/ts/docs/history/winter/lecture.md

 ---

-## Class Conflict in the Guilded Age
+## Class Conflict in the Gilded Age

 ### Navigate
   - [Introduction](#introduction)